-The additional layers in the product file (water counts, valid counts) allow the interested user to create custom composites, for example requiring a different number of water observations than in the standard product.
-Users could also re-create the standard composites without the HAND mask, if desired.
-For example, to compute a 2-day product without HAND masking:
+The additional layers in the product file (total counts, water counts, and valid counts) allow the interested user to create custom composites.
+For example, a user could require a different number of water observations, or could recompute the product without the HAND mask.